pypsa-meets-earth/pypsa-earth/doc/docker_containers.rst

     The repository will be cloned to your local machine.

-4. Rebuild and open in a container:
+5. Rebuild and open in a container:
     * Open the repository in VSCode.
-    * Click on the green icon in the bottom left corner of the VSCode window.
+    * Click on the icon in the far bottom left corner of the VSCode window.
     * Click on "Reopen in Container".
     * Wait for the container to build and open the repository in the container.